Pat Harder

 Marlin Martin "Pat" Harder (May 6, 1922 – September 6, 1992) was an American professional football player and official in the National Football League (NFL).
 He played as a fullback and kicker.
 Harder played college football for the Wisconsin Badgers and was inducted into the College Football Hall of Fame in 1993.

-University of Wisconsin
+Early life

 After graduating from Washington High School, in Milwaukee, he enrolled in the University of Wisconsin–Madison.
 Playing fullback for the Badgers, Harder led the Big Ten Conference in rushing and scoring in 1941.
 In 1942, Harder was part of a team that went 8–1–1, including a 17–7 victory over the reigning national champion Ohio State Buckeyes, in which Harder scored 11 of the 17 points.
 Harder left Wisconsin to join the United States Marine Corps in 1943 to fight in World War II.
 Despite having a year of eligibility left when he left the Marines, Harder turned pro in 1946.